-All other nodes can send data to their corresponding virtual sink following the mechanism of VBF and depending on the value of its desirableness factor $\alpha$ .
-If more than one node have the same depth position, we choose the nearest node to the cuboid axis, in which its surface point coordinates is the point (Xc, Yc, 0).
+All the other nodes can send data to their corresponding virtual sink following the mechanism of VBF and depending on the value of its desirableness factor $\alpha$ .
+If more than one node has the same depth position, we choose the nearest node to the cuboid axis, in which its surface point coordinates is the point (Xc, Yc, 0).
 The source node of the cluster is fixed at the position (Xc, Yc, Zmax).

-Step3: Calculating the Cluster's Maintenance Time
+Step3: Calculating the Cluster's Maintenance Time with respect to the bounded side

 This step takes into consideration the node mobility that affects network topology and performance, thus necessitating a cluster maintenance algorithm.
 For a correct network operation, the maintenance algorithm should be executed simultaneously in all clusters.
 In this step, we propose a suitable periodical time which we call maintenance time, Tm.
 This time is enough to move a node from its cluster to another cluster according to speed and maximum distance of the node.
-Each node in the cluster checks its belonging to that cluster after the periodical time Tm.
+All the nodes inside the bounded side, represented by the gray color in Fig. 4 checks its belonging to that cluster after the periodical time Tm.
 If a node belonging to a cluster moves away from that cluster, it naturally has two choices.
 The first choice is to enter another neighboring cluster, and so we transfer this node from the old cluster to the new cluster.
 The second choice is that it exits from all the network space, and so we leave this node in the old cluster.
-To calculate Tm, we divide the known maximum distance of a node movement, dmax, by the current speed of the node, S: